ConceptViz

 colorfulposterclassroom

-Meiosis I (Reductional Division): Prophase I — the longest and most complex phase; homologous chromosomes pair up (synapsis) to form tetrads, and crossing over occurs at chiasmata.
-Metaphase I — homologous chromosome pairs line up at the cell equator; orientation is random, leading to independent assortment.
-Anaphase I — homologous chromosomes separate and move to opposite poles; sister chromatids remain joined.
+• Meiosis I (the reductional division) separates homologous chromosomes.
+Prophase I — the longest, most complex phase, where homologous chromosomes pair up (synapsis) into tetrads and crossing over occurs at the chiasmata.
+Metaphase I — the homologous pairs line up at the equator, with random orientation.
+Anaphase I — whole homologous chromosomes are pulled to opposite poles while sister chromatids stay joined.
 Telophase I — two haploid cells form.
-Meiosis II (Equational Division): Prophase II, Metaphase II, Anaphase II — sister chromatids finally separate.
-Telophase II — four genetically unique haploid daughter cells are produced.

 Frequently Asked Questions